 The Burke Building

-The Burke Building in downtown Pittsburgh, located at 209-211 Fourth Avenue, is the City's oldest standing commercial building.
-Constructed in 1836 for attorneys Andrew and Robert Burke, the structure was one of the few survivors of the Great Fire of 1845.
+The Burke Building in downtown Pittsburgh, located at 209-213 Fourth Avenue, is the City's oldest standing commercial building.
+Constructed in 1836 for attorneys Andrew and Robert Burke, it was Pittsburgh's first major office building and a major anchor of the city's financial district centered on Fourth Avenue.
+Nine years later, the structure was one of the few survivors of the Great Fire of 1845.

 Designed by John Chislett, an Englishman who became Pittsburgh's first professional architect, the Burke Building is the city's only remaining large Greek Revival building.
-It was listed on the National Register of Historic Places in 1978.
+At the time of its construction, the building’s design was noted in one of local newspapers for its "elegant simplicity and restraint."

 The outer design is accented by a minimum of classical ornament, including a slightly projecting central bay with two pediments, double laurel wreaths and fluted columns at the entrance.
 The facade walls are made of sandstone that was cut from nearby quarries.